Final IANT Meeting Today

 Introduction

-We have been reading the book Introduction to Analytic Number Theory (Apostol, 1976) since March 2021.
+We have been reading the book Introduction to Analytic Number Theory by Apostol (1976) since March 2021.
 It has been going consistently since then and the previous few posts on this blog provide an account of how this journey has been so far.
 After about seven months of reading this book together, we are having our final meeting for this book today.
 This is going to be the 120th meeting of our book discussion group.
 The meeting notes from all previous reading sessions are archived at IANT Notes.
 We will discuss the final two pages of this book today and complete reading this book.

 In the meeting today, we will look at some applications of the recursion formula related to partition functions that we learnt earlier.
 Here is an excerpt from the book that shows a specific example that demonstrates the richness and beauty of concepts one can discover while studying analytic number theory: